My Tokyo Guide

 The Summer Sonic Festival is one of the largest rock festivals in Japan, and takes place right next door to Tokyo in Chiba (and Osaka).
 The same group runs Sonicmania, a festival with a focus on electronic music.

-Every October, the Hibiya, Ginza, and Yurakucho areas host the Tokyo International Film Festival.
+Every year in late October, the Hibiya, Ginza, Yurakucho, and Marunouchi areas host the Tokyo International Film Festival.
 It's a 10-day festival that screens the hottest films from around the world.
 Various exciting events are held in the areas as well.

 Not surprisingly, Tokyo has some of the world's best festivals for anime, manga, cosplay, video games and more.